bao-project/bao-docs/source/platform/platform.rst

 #. **MMU**: Memory managment unit.
 At the CPU level, provides translation of
    virtual memory addresses to physical addresses while enforcing access permissions.
 MMU can have stage 1 translation and stage 2 translation (when hardware virtualization extensions are implemented).
-For example, the Arm MMU-500 provides stage 1 and stage 2 support.

 #. **MPU**: Memory protection unit.
 At the CPU level, provides memory protection
    by enforcing access permissions on the physical memory space.
 MPU can have a